scottyunho/scottyunho/README.md

 -->

-Currently trying to learn as much as I humanly can!
+Currently exploring tech and trying to weave in my love for writing wherever I can. :)

-I'd love to connect and hear about any insights over on [LinkedIn](https://www.linkedin.com/in/scottyunho/)! :)
+I'd love to connect and hear about any insights over on [LinkedIn](https://www.linkedin.com/in/scottyunho/)!